How To Replace Furniture Hardware | Knobs | Pulls | And Paint Old Furniture

 Paint It!

-I brushed on two coats of the pretty color to cover the wood completely.
+I brushed on two coats of paint to cover the wood completely.

 My video below on how to fill hardware screw holes with wood putty….